Do you have a story that you need to tell? I believe everyone has at least one book they would love to write and get out into the world.

 I love stories and I cannot wait to hear yours.
 If you’re reading this, don’t waste another moment.
 Find out what it takes to get started working with a ghostwriter today.
 You won’t regret it.

-Have you run into a dead end with what is becoming an endless re-write?
-Are you back from a conference or writer’s group with the impulse to re-write but don’t know where to start?
+Have you run into a dead-end with what is becoming an endless re-write?
+Are you back from a writer’s conference or writer’s group with the impulse to re-write but don’t know where to start?
 Have an idea that requires a professional ghostwriter’s touch?

 Don’t let your fiction or memoir manuscript sit collecting dust on the shelf one more moment!

 "Erick has the ability to go 'beneath the surface' seeking why the memory and/or teaching is so important...
 This proved vital as my most important purpose was producing a book for my family.

 If you are seeking assistance in completing the task of writing a book, I encourage you to contact Erick.
 I know you will not be disappointed."